 3. Private Internet Access

-Private Internet Access (PIA) is a well-known VPN service with a 256-bit AES encrypted connection to provide you an anonymous IP to protect your online footprints and privacy.
+Private Internet Access (PIA) is a well-known VPN service with a 256-bit AES encrypted connection to provide you with an anonymous IP to protect your online footprints and privacy.
 Besides all other protocols, OpenVPN is the default and most secure one.

 This Linux VPN service provides a kill switch, IPV6, and DNS leak protection.
 It does not keep any traffic or user activity logs on the VPN server.